There are two kinds of retirement thank you messages. First, there are messages for the retiree and from the retiring person.

 - Congrats on your upcoming retirement.
 I am excited for you!

-- Thank you for setting a great example for the [company] for so many years.
+- Thank you for setting an excellent example for the [company] for so many years.
 Congratulations on your retirement!

 - Happy Retirement!
 You can also review this list of things to say instead of happy retirement.